SEB Group: History

 In 1972, Stockholms Enskilda Bank (established in 1856 by André Oscar Wallenberg) and Skandinaviska Banken (established in 1864) merged to form SEB.
 Reasons for the merger included creating a bank better positioned to serve corporate clients and to fend off competition from major international banks.
+Through its predecessor, Stockholms Enskilda Bank, it claims to be the first bank in the world to employ women.